-The rotary switch has up to six positions.
+The rotary switch has six positions.
 These are:

-OFF (A) - All exterior lights OFF (except vehicles provided with daylight running lights).
+OFF (1) - All exterior lights OFF (except vehicles provided with daylight running lights).

-Sidelights (B) - Switches on front sidelights, tail, number plate and any other marker lights required by local legislation.
+Sidelights (2) - Switches ON front sidelights, tail, number plate and any other marker lights required by local legislation.
 When the external lights are ON the instruments will also be lit.

-Headlights (C) - With the ignition in position 'll', this position switches on dipped headlights in addition to the lights switched on in position (B).
+Headlights (3) - With the ignition in position 'II', this position switches on dipped headlights in addition to the lights switched on in position (2).

 The left-hand column stalk switch has two pull positions.
 Pulling and releasing the switch to the first position causes the main beam to flash.
-The main beam can be flashed with the ignition in position 'll' and will remain ON for as long as the switch is held.
+The main beam can be flashed with the ignition in position 'II' and will remain ON for as long as the switch is held.

 The second position is to switch main beam headlights ON.
-With the ignition in position 'II', first select dipped beam lights (C), and then pull the column light switch, past the first position, fully towards the steering wheel.
+With the ignition in position 'II', first select dipped beam lights (3), and then pull the column light switch, past the first position, fully towards the steering wheel.